vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-ent-from-3.x-3.4.md

 - You must have the sudo privileges to complete the steps in this topic.

 - The remaining disk space on the machine must be at least 1.5 times the size of the original data directory.

-- Known issues that could cause data loss are listed on [GitHub known issues](https://github.com/vesoft-inc/nebula-graph/issues/857).
-The issues are all related to altering schema or default values.

 ## Upgrade influences